dkadam77/LiOS/project.md

 Also, on iOS 16 devices with Trollstore, Hyperv could work out of the box.

 However LiOS would not require HyperV, if the emulation is optimised enough.

+## Graphics

+Using Venus, we can use Silk.NET which already uses MoltenVK and directly targets iOS.

+Guest <--> VirtIO GPU Driver <--GUEST---QEMU----HOST---> Venus <--> Silk.NET / MoltenVK <---> Host

+Games could run in either OpenGL (Venus then MetalANGLE) or Vulkan (Venus then MoltenVK) and possibly DirectX (Silk.NET or DXVK on guest which then goes to Venus and MoltenVK).
+This maximises support with most games.